 Root Canal Treatment Questions and Answers

 The Root canal is a common treatment that can rescue an aching or damaged tooth from extraction.
 Dr. Todd Canatella first analyzes your symptoms, and then assists you with a complete plan for the procedure.
 For more details, call us or schedule an appointment online!
-We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.
+We have 2 convenient locations to serve you in Metairie LA, and New Orleans LA!

 Your dentist may recommend a root canal when the interior of a tooth, or the part known as the pulp, is infected or damaged.

 This may occur when a cavity is left untreated and the decay is allowed to progress to reach the innermost part of the tooth.
 An injury that leaves the pulp exposed may also call for a root canal.